Beginner Thyroid Weight Loss Routine

 But how you cut those calories matters.

-Daily calorie restriction (cutting back on your daily calorie intake) is a recipe for producing metabolic damage through a process called metabolic adaptation.
+Daily calorie restriction (cutting back on your daily calorie intake) is a recipe for producing damage to your metabolism through a process called metabolic adaptation.

 This type of calorie restriction causes your metabolism and your thyroid function to slow down, making long-term weight loss almost impossible.